emeraldocean123/nixos-config/README.md

 Regularly update flake.lock to keep dependencies current.
 For advanced Home Manager configurations, refer to the home/ directory for each host.
 Both hosts support joseph and follett users with tailored configurations.

+Unified Oh My Posh theme

+- The theme is a single source of truth in the dotfiles repo at `posh-themes/jandedobbeleer.omp.json`.
+- This flake references it via a flake input:
+	- Add input: `dotfiles.url = "path:../dotfiles";`
+	- In Home Manager, link using: `inputs.dotfiles.outPath + "/posh-themes/jandedobbeleer.omp.json"`.

 🧰 Formatting & linting